Corporate Sponsorship Levels

 Super Family Sundays – $15,000 – One year of programming

-Modeled on the Working Together IMLS project — which was a collaboration with the Palo Alto Art Center — this project would continue the funding of six paid internships and fellowships annually.
-This program fosters the next generation of science professionals.
+Modeled on the Working Together Institute of Museum and Library Services project — which was a collaboration with the Palo Alto Art Center — this program fosters the next generation of science and museum professionals by funding three paid internships and fellowships annually.
 The JMZ values diversity of cultures, races and ethnicities, countries of origin, ability levels, religions, and gender expressions.
 Individuals who are traditionally underrepresented in the museum field are actively recruited to apply.

-Email email@example.com to find out more and to get involved.
+Email email@example.com to learn more and to get involved.